arpitjain099/phoenix/python/projects/phiphi/docs/adding_gathers.md

 - create the gather of the new type from the API docs `http://api.phoenix.local/docs`
 - run the gather of the new type by making a `POST` to `job_runs` with the correct gather id and gather type
 - check that the gather run completes successfully.
-Checking that the `GET` `gather` for that gather has the correct status and that the flows in prefect server `http://localhost:4200` are completed successfully.
+Check that the `GET` `gather` for that gather has the correct status and that the flows in prefect server `http://localhost:4200` are completed successfully.
 - Check that the output data was correct in the BigQuery project that the local cluster is connected